cg94301/sencast/README.md

 # Twitter Sentiment Analysis for Stock Market
-## Udacity MLND Capstone Project

-This repository contains the deliverables for the Udacity Machine Learning Engineer Nanodegree capstone.
-The report for this project is `SenCast.pdf`.
 All programming was done in the IPython notebook `sencast.py27.ipynb`.
 An HTML version of this notebook is saved in `sencast.py27.html`.

 This project uses the following data: